Shenmue III: Release

 Shenmue III was released on November 19, 2019, 18 years after Shenmue II.
 A demo was released for Windows in September 2019.
 The Windows version of Shenmue III was exclusive to the Epic Games Store for the first year.
 The exclusivity announcement drew criticism from some fans, and Kickstarter backers who had requested the Steam version were offered refunds.
 In China, Shenmue III was published by Oasis Games on PlayStation 4 and the WeGame platform on PC.

-In January 2020, Ys Net released the first Shenmue III downloadable content (DLC), "Battle Rally".
-As Ryo, Ren or Ryo's sparring partner Wei Zhen, players compete in arcade-style races.
-A "story quest" DLC expansion was released in February, and features the return of Zhang Shuqin from Shenmue II.
+In January 2020, Ys Net released the downloadable content (DLC) "Battle Rally", in which players compete in arcade-style races as Ryo, Ren or Ryo's sparring partner Wei Zhen.
+The "story quest" DLC was released in February, and features the return of Zhang Shuqin from Shenmue II.
 The third DLC expansion, "Big Merry Cruise", was released in March.
 In April 2021, fans released a mod for the PC version that replaces the voices of Greg Chun and Kyle McCarley as Ren and Lan Di with Eric Kelso and Paul Lucas, who voiced them in the original games.

-On November 19, 2024, Ys Net announced that publishing rights had transferred from Deep Silver to Inin Games.
-On 18 August, 2025, Inin announced Shenmue III Enhanced for Windows, PlayStation 5, Xbox Series X and Series S, and an unspecified Nintendo console, with changes including improved visuals, new camera options, more non-player characters, and gameplay alterations.
+On November 19, 2024, Ys Net announced that the publishing rights had transferred from Deep Silver to Inin Games.
+On 18 August, 2025, Inin announced Shenmue III Enhanced for Windows, PlayStation 5, Xbox Series X and Series S, and Nintendo Switch 2, with changes including improved visuals, new camera options, more non-player characters, and gameplay alterations.
+It is scheduled for late 2026.